pattern

 a longer path taken to enjoy beautiful views or interesting sights along the way

-Ex: The couple enjoyed their weekend getaway by the scenic route through the countryside , stopping at viewpoints to take photos .
+Ex: The couple enjoyed their weekend getaway by taking the scenic route through the countryside , stopping at viewpoints to take photos .

 daily words